 After you prune or burn back your plants in the springtime, you can slice into the root clumps with a sharp shovel.
 Just dig up a shovelful of roots and relocate them to another setting.
 Soon you will have a whole new plant.

 Note that Pampas Grass comes in both male and female varieties.
 You can tell the difference by the plumes.
 The females have fuller, silkier, more attractive plumes.
 It is best to just propagate the female specimens for the most pleasing results.
-You will have a much nicer looking stand of Pampas Grass if it is made up of mostly females.
+You will have a much nicer-looking stand of Pampas Grass if it is made up of mostly females.

-How To Grow Pampas Grass From Seed
+How To Plant Pampas Grass Seeds?

 This rampant ornamental grass is considered invasive in many places specifically because it is self-seeding.
 Pampas grass produces massive numbers of seeds every year.
 They are carried thither and yon on every passing breeze, and they can germinate and make themselves at home in almost any kind of soil.